jinghuazhao/FM-pipeline/README.md

 Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.
 When option stbed=1 in the settings, it only generates st.bed which contains chr, start, end, RSid, pos corresponding to the lead SNPs specified.

-We also specifies a file containing sample to be excluded from the reference panel.
+Optionally, a file is specified which contains sample to be excluded from the reference panel; one leaves it unspecified when not needed

 ## Outputs